dobrosketchkun/keysword/README.md

 ## Security Considerations

 - **Deterministic Generation:**
-  - Keys are generated deterministically from the password and branch values.
+  - Keys are generated deterministically from the password (or file data) and branch values.
-  - If someone knows your password and branching strategy, they can regenerate your keys.
+  - If someone knows your password or file and branching strategy, they can regenerate your keys.
 - **Password Strength:**
-  - Use a strong, unique password to prevent brute-force or dictionary attacks.
+  - Use a strong, unique password (or large, random file) to prevent brute-force or dictionary attacks.
-  - Longer passwords with a mix of characters increase security.
+  - Longer passwords or high-entropy files increase security.
 - **No External Salt:**
-  - The script derives salts from the password to maintain determinism.
+  - The script derives salts from the password or file data to maintain determinism.
   - Be aware that this is less secure than using random, unique salts.
 - **Private Key Safety:**
   - Private keys are saved in plaintext.